 - The new owner can start making all or part of the monthly mortgage payments, thereby acquiring ownership gradually.
 Here's an example using some round numbers.
 Jamaal bought a house for $250,000, on which he made a $50,000 down payment and paid off $50,000 of the $200,000 mortgage, leaving $150,000 to be paid.
 Because the current market value of the house is about $300,000, he has about $150,000 of equity in the home.
 He quits his job to start a business, and needs to reduce his monthly expenses.
 He offers to let his friend Merritt move in to the back part of the house and take over the $1,500 monthly mortgage payments.
 Merritt's ownership in the home will grow by 0.5% with every mortgage payment she makes.
 They agree that Merritt will own half the home if she makes all mortgage payments for 100 months.

 No matter how you decide to let the new owner buy in, make sure you add his or her name to the deed at the outset.
 You'll also need a clear written agreement about ownership shares and how you will divide payments and responsibility for the house.
-For details, see the article Preparing a Co-Ownership or TIC Agreement included in this section.
+For details, see Preparing a House Co-Ownership Agreement.

 Determining Ownership Percentages in a Co-Owned House